 Channel Switch Announcement element

 Extended Channel Switch Announcement element

+Channel Switch Wrapper element

 TGbe editor: please update the following paragraph as shown below [CID 20121]

-If an AP (affected AP) affiliated with an AP MLD is switching channel, the Channel Switch Announcement element, or the Extended Channel Switch Announcement element with the Channel Switch Count field set to a nonzero value, and the Max Channel Switch Time element shall be included in every Beacon and Probe Response frames on all links of the AP MLD from the time the affected AP includes the elements in the Beacon frame it transmits until the estimated target switch time.
-After the estimated target switch time, the Channel Switch Announcement element and the Extended Channel Switch Announcement element shall not be included in the per-STA profile corresponding to the affected AP in the Beacon and Probe Response frames and the Max Channel Switch Time element shall be included in the per-STA profile of the affected AP in every Beacon and Probe Response frames on all links of the AP MLD, except the link corresponding to the affected AP, until the affected AP resumes BSS operation on the new channel.
+If an AP (affected AP) affiliated with an AP MLD is switching channel, the Channel Switch Announcement element, or the Extended Channel Switch Announcement element with the Channel Switch Count field set to a nonzero value, the Max Channel Switch Time element and the Channel Switch Wrapper element (if applicable) shall be included in every Beacon and Probe Response frames on all links of the AP MLD from the time the affected AP includes the elements in the Beacon frame it transmits until the estimated target switch time.
+After the estimated target switch time, the Channel Switch Announcement element or the Extended Channel Switch Announcement element or the Channel Switch Wrapper element shall not be included in the per-STA profile corresponding to the affected AP in the Beacon and Probe Response frames and the Max Channel Switch Time element shall be included in the per-STA profile of the affected AP in every Beacon and Probe Response frames on all links of the AP MLD, except the link corresponding to the affected AP, until the affected AP resumes BSS operation on the new channel.
 The value carried in the Switch Time field indicates the adjusted estimated time of the first Beacon frame in the new channel.